NangoHQ/nango/README.md

 -->
 </div>

 Pizzly is an OAuth Integration Proxy that acts as an abstraction layer to simplify integrating with OAuth API.
-It let you connect out-of-the-box to 50+ OAuth APIs and automatically manage retrieving, storing and refreshing OAuth tokens.
-It also supports adding new OAuth API by using a simple file definition.
+It lets you connect 50+ OAuth APIs out-of-the-box and automatically manages retrieving, storing, and refreshing OAuth tokens.
+It also supports adding new OAuth APIs by using a simple file definition.

 Pizzly is made available as an open-source project by [Bearer.sh](https://bearer.sh/?ref=pizzly).